A step-by-step guide and timeline for a bathroom renovation

+After you’ve previewed the Sweeten contractors’ profiles, decide who you’d like to set up a meeting.
 An on-site visit is the best way for a contractor to understand the scope of the project, the physical possibilities, and limitations of the space, and for the two of you to see if you hit it off.
-(This guide is a useful read to understanding the key info necessary to secure the most accurate bid.)
 After you schedule your on-site visit, check out our blog post about how to prepare for the meeting.
-You should expect a written bid within a 5-7 business days after your visit.
+You should expect a written bid within 5-7 business days after your visit.

 STEP 4: Level bids and choose a contractor (1-2 weeks)

 Once all the written bids have come in, it’s time to compare and contrast, which Sweeten client services can help walk you through.
-This primer on leveling bids might come in handy, as well as this one about labor-only versus all-inclusive bids.
+This primer on leveling bids might come in handy.
 If you have follow-up questions, now is the time to ask.
 You can also schedule time with a Sweeten project advisor to walk you through the various bids and weigh in on the selection.

 STEP 5: Sign contract and finalize construction schedule (1 week)

 Once you’ve decided on a contractor, he or she will put together a contract for you to review.
-This will typically include a description of the work to be done, an estimated timeline for completion, as well as the timing of payments throughout the project.
+This will typically include a description of the work to be done, an outline of costs, as well as the timing of payments throughout the project.